mahithagarikipati/NetflixRecommenderSystem/index.md

 ## ITCS-6190 Group-3 Netflix Recommender System

 #### Mahitha Garikipati - mgarikip@uncc.edu

 #### Navya Gunti - ngunti@uncc.edu

-- [X] 1.
-Created web page for course project report.
-One report per team.
-Prefer UNCC hosted web page, but GitHub or similar sites are ok.
-Please do not share code on your web page.
-- [X] 2.
-Project title and names of team members.
-- [X] 3.
-Overview of project, tasks involved and approach, steps implemented, and final products and results.
-- [X] 4.
-Context and motivation for project, stating what is interesting/important/useful/fun about it.
-- [X] 5.
-Data set(s) used for project and how they were obtained, size of data, and features used.
-- [X] 6.
-What algorithms and techniques were implemented, and frameworks (e.g., Hadoop, Spark) used.
-- [X] 7.
-Please state any other (external) tools or software packages you used.
-- [X] 8.
-Illustrative results and examples.
-- [X] 9.
-Performance evaluation, preferably quantitative.
-- [X] 10.
-What aspects of the (a) definitely will do, (b) likely will do, and (c) would ideally like to do items did you accomplish?
-- [X] 11.
-Any additional comments and observations (e.g., challenges, surprises, cool enhancements, things you learnt,...)
-- [X] 12.
-Work division among team members.
-- [X] 13.
-Any important references that you used.
-- [ ] 14.
-Documented and commented code, and README with the information we need to know to run your code.
-(Do not post code publicly, although you can include snippets in your report if you think that will be helpful.)
-Submitted on Canvas.
-- [ ] 15.
-Sent email to instructor and TA with link to project report.
-- [X] 16.
-Signed up for project demo slot (to be decided).
 ### Overview

 The purpose of this project is to implement Netflix Recommender System by using cloud computing concepts.

 The concepts implemented are - Person Correlation Coefficient, Cosine Similarity algorithms, and Alternating Least squares to find RMSE